BRACKETS-by-TRIAD/harbor-laravel/harbor-README.md

 `harbor new laravel` will install laravel application to current folder.
 See harbor installer, it is the recommended way.

 `harbor new craftable` will install craftable application to current folder.
 See harbor installer, it is the recommended way.

+## SSH keys ##

+To use ssh keys in php container, copy your keys to ./docker/php/ssh.
+You have to restart container after adding keys.